MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilityCarbonDataModel/ProductOrSectorSpecificRuleset.md

 ms.author: leeclontz
 ---

-# Product or sector specific ruleset in Cloud for Sustainability carbon data model(ProductOrSectorSpecificRuleset)
+# Product or sector specific ruleset in Microsoft for Sustainability carbon data model(ProductOrSectorSpecificRuleset)

 A set of product- or sector-specific rules published by a specific operator and applied during product carbon footprint calculation.